Menu

 In the case of applying for a bad credit buy to let mortgage, it’s imperative to consider the 3% surcharge for Stamp Duty because it will need to be paid within 30 days of a sale completion.
 If that’s not accounted for and you raise your deposit amount to access finance for any new property, it may lead to a need to take out additional bridging finance to pay the tax by the deadline.

-Without accounting for the 3% surcharge for Stamp Duty, it can hurt your available cash flow, increasing your risk – sometimes significantly.
+Without accounting for the 3% Stamp Duty surcharge, your available cash flow can suffer, and your risk can increase —sometimes significantly.

 Stamp Duty on New Build Homes